Meetings2022-07-12

 The stand-up meeting acts as a regular checkpoint for teams to reflect on their progress, adapt their plans, and identify areas for improvement.
 It provides an opportunity to discuss lessons learned, share best practices, and implement changes that enhance productivity and quality over time.

 Even tried and tested processes can be subject to snags.
-Here are the most common pitfalls to watch for while running daily stand-ups:
+Here are the most common pitfalls to watch for while running daily standup meetings:

 1. Hurried responses